Enhance MPP Turbo vs EPP Turbo

 The difference in one sentence

 The MPP Turbo is springier, louder, and more explosive; the EPP Turbo is denser, calmer, and easier to control.
 That is the whole comparison.
-Both are elongated 16mm foam paddles, both use a CFC face layup with raw T700 grit, and both drop to $99.99 with code PRH.
+Both are 16mm foam paddle families with CFC face layups and raw T700 grit, and both drop to $99.99 with code PRH.
+The difference now is not just core material; shape matters too.

 Why MPP feels hotter